siderolabs/omni-docs/content/docs/how-to-guides/how-to-expose-http-service-from-a-cluster/index.md

 ---
-title: "How to Expose an HTTP Service from a Cluster"
+title: "Expose an HTTP Service from a Cluster"
 description: "A guide on how to expose am HTTP service from a cluster for external access."
 date: 2023-08-10T00:00:00Z
 draft: false